TechnoWiz4rds/technowiz4rds.github.io/content/posts/underpass.md

 ## User exploit

-Looking at the NMap UDP scan, we can see that SNMP port 161 is open.
-SNMP can be useful to gather information about a host (and sometimes to write that information too).
-In this case, as we can see from the NMap service info, the server seems to be a Daloradius server.
+Looking at the nmap UDP scan, we can see that SNMP port 161 is open.
+SNMP is used to monitor and manage devices on IP networks.
+It can be useful to gather information about a host (and sometimes to write that information too).
+In this case, as we can see from the nmap service info, the server seems to be a Daloradius server.
 We can also get this information by querying the `public` community with `snmp-check`.

 ```bash
 snmp-check 10.10.11.48 -c public